up

 Election Operations

-The Election Operations program consists of three independent sections that ensure Early Voting and Election Day is successful.
+The Election Operations program consists of three independent sections that ensure that both early voting and Election Day is successful.
 These sections are Polling Place Management, Election Judge Recruitment and Training, and Outreach.

 Election Judge Recruitment and Training is responsible for the recruitment of registered Maryland voters to serve as Election Judges during Early Voting and Election Day.
 This section also provides training, assigns Election Judges to sites, and provides payment to each volunteer.
 Recruitment of volunteers is done year-round utilizing a variety of methods, with increased effort and focus in the six months preceding an election.
 A database of interested volunteers is managed by the section to maintain the efficiency of the selection process.